 The highlight of the tour is walking between the two continental plates, crossing over the famous “Bridge between the continents”.

 Blue Lagoon: if you want to visit the Blue Lagoon, you need to book the entry by yourself (click here to book).
-We recommend to book for 3:00 PM (15:00).
+We recommend to book for 3:00 PM (15:00) as drop off there would be around 2.45 PM (14:45).
 Make your reservation well in advance.
 You will have to take the bus back to Reykjavik by yourself, but there are regular buses and you can pay the fare on the bus.

 Drop off in Reykjavik: Around 3:30 PM (15:30) which gives you time to rest and enjoy downtown Reykjavik